130 Ski Hill Road, Suite 200,, Colorado 80424

 Colorado Divorce Law Infographic

-Getting Divorced with Children Involved
+Getting Divorced With Children Involved

 The divorce process does become more difficult when there are children involved.
 Not only are you fighting for your own rights, but you also want to protect your children as well.
 There is child custody to figure out as well as child support issues.
 If one parent makes much more than the other, they will likely be ordered to pay some sort of child support.
 A judge will always look in the best interest of the child is, so it is crucial to have an experienced divorce lawyer on your side to help you share your case.
 Your lawyer will know how to best communicate with the judge and be able to tell the story of how you will be a good parent to keep custody of your children.
 You may share custody or, if one parent is completely unfit, get sole custody of your children.
 If your ex is a good parent and you want to share custody, you should still hire a lawyer to look over the paperwork involved and make sure that your interests are always protected.

-Splitting Assets in a Divorce
+Splitting Assets In A Divorce

 It can sometimes be difficult to figure out how to split up the assets that you and your ex-spouse share.
 Every state has different rules on this, which is why it is important to hire a divorce lawyer near you to help work through everything together.
 It will also depend if you or your ex signed a prenuptial agreement before getting married.
 Sometimes this document can be void – like in the instance of infidelity – but other times it really does dictate who gets what in the divorce.